txfusion/aa-demos/contracts/transaction-authorization/README.md

 - `rejectTransferWithAuthorization`:
   - Check if the `msg.sender` is authorized to reject the transfer (`msg.sender == receiver`)
   - If true, delete the transfer from `pending` state
+- `cancelAuthorization`:
+  - Unlock tokens and send them back to the `sender`

-`receiveWithAuthorization` will remain the same, because only the `receiver` can trigger it and since they manually did that, it is assumed that they've accepted the transfer and `pending` state will be skipped.
+`receiveWithAuthorization` will remain the same, although renamed to `redeemWithAuthorization` for more clarity, because only the `receiver` can trigger it and since they manually did that, it is assumed that they've accepted the transfer and `pending` state will be skipped.

 ### FAQ